segabl/pd2-streamlined-heisting/README.md

 - Makes spawn group code less convoluted, the base spawn groups are the same for every difficulty, only the chances of some of them appearing are changing
 - Restores original spawn groups that were disabled by Overkill, adding back shotgunners, flanking squads, Taser rush spawn groups and hostage rescue units
-- Tweaks spawn groups and makes them more interesting adding the occasional medic to bulldozer spawns (chance dependent on difficulty) and more

 ### Standardizes cop factions